ciphersson/beepy/README.md

-### beepy
+  #BEEPY

 ##All in one bash script to play beep music.
-Basic menu with beep music included. no more copy pasta.
+Basic menu with beep music included.
+No more copy pasta.
 Get ya beep on!

 First, download file beepy.sh to (were ever)desktop,